Aiiii-den/ml_pm10/README.md

 ###### _Model Constraints_
 While Random Forest Regression had the best result for most use cases and versions, it is computationally more expensive and takes longer to hyper-validate and train than the slightly weaker performing Decision Tree Regression model.
 <br> Additionally, the current model has been trained on data until Mai 2024 and is not being automatically retrained on new data.
-This retraining would be necessary in the long run to take current pm10 developments into account for predictions.
+This retraining would be necessary in the long run to take current pm10 developments into account for future predictions.

 ###### _Future Possibilities_
 To improve use case 1 the particle O₃ could be added to the training features, due to its very high correlation to pm10.